yasaminrn/yasaminrn/README.md

 - 👋 Hi, I’m @yasaminrn
-- 👀 I’m interested in applying machine learning models to solve engineering problems.
+- 👀 I’m interested in applying machine learning techniques to solve real World problems.
-- 🌱 My projects started from my personal interests and domain expertiese.
+- 🌱 My projects started from my engineering domain expertiese and personal interest.
       They range from clustring and recommendation system for fragrances -which is an area I am highly passionate about- and application of natural language processing for sentiment  analysis around popular stocks to applying deep learning  to solve structural engineering problems.